-Balancing the traffic score with the difficulty score is also a critical component to keyword optimization.
-It doesn’t matter if the traffic score for a keyword is 9.2 and there are a million searches a day for a keyword, if the difficulty score is 9.0 and you rank #512 for that keyword, nobody will see your app.
+Balancing the traffic score with the difficulty score is also a critical component of keyword optimization.
+It doesn't matter if the traffic score for a keyword is 9.2 and there are a million searches a day for a keyword, if the difficulty score is 9.0 and you rank #512 for that keyword, nobody will see your app.

 A good Difficulty Score depends on how established your app is.
 If you have an app that is established and already has a lot of downloads, you will be able to rank well for keywords with a higher Difficulty Score.
-If you are just starting out, then you will have to target lower Difficulty Scores.
+If you are just starting, then you will have to target lower Difficulty Scores.
 The next section will dive deeper into finding out a target Difficulty Score.

 If your app has been available on iTunes or Google Play for more than a month and you have already done some optimization, figuring out your target Difficulty Score is simple.
-Just take the average of the Difficulty Scores that you currently rank in the top 10 for and that number is your Target Score.
+Just take the average of the Difficulty Scores that you currently rank in the top 10 for, and that number is your Target Score.

 For example, let's say that this is a sample of your top keywords and how your app ranks for those keywords.
 You have a universal iOS app, so you need to take into account the keywords for both iPhone and iPad.

 In this case, you would average the Difficulty Scores of the first two keywords because your app ranks in the top 10 for them.
-The keyword “enigma” would not factor in to this calculation.
+The keyword "enigma" would not factor into this calculation.
 Although the rankings for this keyword are still quite good, they are not in the top 10 and should not be used in your equation.